-Assess your business competitors with Porter’s Five Forces
+Assess your business competitors with the Lucidspark Porter’s 5 Forces template

-A Porter’s Five Forces model is a specific type of situation analysis.
-It examines five forces, which include:
+The Porter’s Five Forces model template is a specific type of situation analysis.
+It examines the 5 forces of Porter, which include:

 - Competitive rivalry: The rivalry of existing competitors in your market, specifically how many competitors there are and what capabilities they have to affect market shares